POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ## 7. Results

-#### ※ Note: We always welcome your contribution if you find any wrong implementation, bug, misreported score.
+#### ※ Note: we always welcome your contribution if you find any wrong implementation, bug, and misreported score.

 We report the best IS, FID, and PR values during training.